I was hustled once... actually, many times. I'm not very good at picking people for my romantic relationships.

-Alright, that’s not entirely true that I necessarily hate the stylings of all modern day comedies.
+Alright, it’s not entirely true that I hate the stylings of all modern day comedies.
 However, there is a trend going on with many modern comedies that I cannot stand.
-That trend is basically having the majority of the film contain a long string of sketches that are overly compacted with the actors adlibbing their lines with one another rather than sticking to a script or editing out any unnecessary fat that pertains absolutely nothing to the plot.
-Scene after scene amounts to nothing more than the actors making lines up on the fly with their dialog that has zero affect towards anything that occurs later on while usually trying to cash-in on present day sensibilities and pop culture references.
-Any semblance of narrative structure, pacing, character development, natural editing, etc. is thrown right out the God damn window because The Hustle would prefer to focus on Rebel Wilson making her millionth fat joke while Anne Hathaway acts like a pretentious snob in retort to everything.
+That trend is having the majority of the film contain a long string of sketches that are overly compacted with the actors ad-libbing their lines with one another rather than sticking to a script or editing out any unnecessary fat that pertains absolutely nothing to the plot.
+Scene after scene amounts to nothing more than the actors making lines up on the fly with their dialog that has zero effect on anything that occurs later on while usually trying to cash-in on present day sensibilities and pop culture references.
+Any semblance of narrative structure, pacing, character development, natural editing, etc. is thrown right out the God damn window because The Hustle would prefer to focus on Rebel Wilson making her millionth fat joke while Anne Hathaway acts like a pretentious snob in response to everything.
 I hate this movie very much.
-This is me trying my best to be nice… but I hope that this movie gets cancer and chokes on its disingenuous, false pretenses of woman empowerment that it attempts to manipulate the female demographic for its own personal gain.
+This is me trying my best to be nice… but I hope that this movie gets cancer and chokes on its disingenuous, false pretenses of woman empowerment while it attempts to manipulate the female demographic for its own personal gain.

 Dirty Rotten Scoundrels

 To be perfectly honest, I have not seen the original film that The Hustle is based on in maybe twenty years.
 Dirty Rotten Scoundrels was a film I remember enjoying as a child, but Ican’t remember much about it anymore.
 Whether this remake is better or worse, I do have my hunch on the matter, but I cannot properly attest to how they compare; so I will have to discuss The Hustle entirely on its own merits… what few there are.